Archives of American Art Journal: Submission Guidelines

 - A cover sheet with the manuscript title, author name and contact information, and an abstract of no more than 250 words.
 The author should not be identified anywhere else in the submission.

-- The manuscript text, double-spaced, with endnotes.
+- The manuscript text with endnotes, all double-spaced.
 Please do not use headers or footers.
 Text and notes should conform to The Chicago Manual of Style, 16th ed.

-- A PDF of all proposed illustrations, with complete captions.
+- A single PDF containing all proposed illustrations, with complete caption information (e.g., artist, title, date, medium, dimensions, collection/location).

 Henry Adams, Case Western Reserve University